Plant reproductive morphology: Variations

-A "perfect" flower has both stamens and carpels, and may be described as "bisexual" or "hermaphroditic".
-A "unisexual" flower is one in which either the stamens or the carpels are missing, vestigial or otherwise non-functional.
-Each flower is either "staminate" (having only functional stamens) and thus "male", or "carpellate" (or "pistillate") (having only functional carpels) and thus "female".
-If separate staminate and carpellate flowers are always found on the same plant, the species is called monoecious.
-If separate staminate and carpellate flowers are always found on different plants, the species is called dioecious.
+A flower with functioning stamens and carpels is described as "bisexual" or "hermaphroditic".
+A unisexual flower is one in which either the stamens or the carpels are missing, vestigial or otherwise sterile.
+Staminate unisexual flowers have only functional stamens and are thus male, and carpellate or pistillate unisexual flowers have only functional carpels and are thus female.

+If only bisexual flowers are found on plants of a species, it is described as homoecious, the most common angiosperm arrangement.
+If both staminate and carpellate unisexual flowers are always found on the same plant, the species is described as monoecious.
+If each plant has either only staminate or carpellate flowers, the species is described as dioecious.
 A 1995 study found that about 6% of angiosperm species are dioecious, and that 7% of genera contain some dioecious species.

 Members of the birch family (Betulaceae) are examples of monoecious plants with unisexual flowers.
-A mature alder tree (Alnus species) produces long catkins containing only male flowers, each with four stamens and a minute perianth, and separate stalked groups of female flowers, each without a perianth.
-(See the illustration of Alnus serrulata.)
+A mature alder tree (Alnus species) produces long catkins containing only male flowers, each with four stamens and a minute perianth, and separate, short catkins of female flowers, each without a perianth.
+(See the illustration of Alnus glutinosa.)

 Most hollies (members of the genus Ilex) are dioecious.
 Each plant produces either functionally male flowers or functionally female flowers.
 In Ilex aquifolium (see the illustration), the common European holly, both kinds of flower have four sepals and four white petals; male flowers have four stamens, female flowers usually have four non-functional reduced stamens and a four-celled ovary.
 Since only female plants are able to set fruit and produce berries, this has consequences for gardeners.
 Amborella represents the first known group of flowering plants to separate from their common ancestor.
 It too is dioecious; at any one time, each plant produces either flowers with functional stamens but no carpels, or flowers with a few non-functional stamens and a number of fully functional carpels.
 However, Amborella plants may change their "sex" over time.
 In one study, five cuttings from a male plant produced only male flowers when they first flowered, but at their second flowering three switched to producing female flowers.